Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

 After the tool call handler gives the TTL value, the scheduler will need to execute the pin operation.
-We will explain the mechanisms of the pin operation.

-\myparaq{How to pin the request} If the step is not signified to be the last step, the scheduler calls the tool-call handler to obtain the TTL value and, if not zero, invokes \texttt{pin\_request(request, TTL)}.
-This records \((\textit{request}, t_{\mathrm{now}}{+}\textit{TTL})\) in a dictionary \texttt{pinned\_requests} and \emph{deliberately skips freeing the request's KV blocks}.
+\mypara{Request Pining} If the step is not signified to be the last step (ex. parsed to contain a tool call), the scheduler calls the tool-call handler to obtain the TTL value $\tau^{*}$ and, if not zero, invokes \texttt{pin\_request(request, $\tau^{*}$)}.
+This records a pair of request and its expiration time $\texttt{current\_timestamp} + \tau^{*}$ in a dictionary \texttt{pinned\_requests} and deliberately skips freeing the request's KV blocks.
 The \texttt{pinned\_requests} will also be passed to the waiting queue to prioritize the scheduling of the next request in the same program.

-\myparaq{How to unpin the request} At the beginning of every scheduling step, the scheduler runs \texttt{unpin\_requests()}.
+\mypara{Request Unpinning} At the beginning of every scheduling step, the scheduler runs \texttt{unpin\_requests()}.
 It scans \texttt{pinned\_requests} and unpins entries whose TTL have expired \emph{and} whose \texttt{program\_id} does not currently appear in the waiting queue.
 This prevents premature eviction when a follow-up request has already arrived at the inference engine but scheduler has not been able to schedule it.
-Additionally, when a program's last step finishes, the scheduler proactively unpins any remaining pins with the same \texttt{job\_id}, as no further reuse is expected.
+Additionally, when a program's last step finishes, the scheduler proactively unpins any remaining pins with the same \texttt{program\_id}, as no KV cache reuse is expected in the near future.

-\mypara{Prevention of pinning deadlocks} Pinned requests can accumulate and potential deadlock could occur when all the GPU memory is occupied by the pinned requests.
+\mypara{Prevention of deadlocks} Pinned requests can accumulate and potential deadlock could occur when all the GPU memory is occupied by the pinned requests.
 Since the pinned requests would be preserved if the next request of the same program is still in the waiting queue, the entire scheduling loop could be stuck and no new requests can be scheduled to run due to the lack of space.

 Thus, we need a mechanism to unpin the requests when the such a deadlock occurs.
-In \name, when the scheduling logic fails to schedule a new request to execute for the scheduling step, we iteratively selects victims from \texttt{pinned\_requests} with the latest program arrival time to unpin and free the space until the first request can be scheduled to run.
+In \name, when the scheduling logic fails to schedule a new request due to space contention, it will check if there are any pinned requests in \texttt{pinned\_requests}.
+If there are, we iteratively selects victims from \texttt{pinned\_requests} with the latest program arrival time to unpin and free the space until the first request can be scheduled to run.
+The chosen request will be removed from its queue, its KV cache is freed, and it is re-queued as needed, ensuring that subsequent allocations can proceed to run.
+This prevents deadlock even when many pins are present.